-- (1) Expands the sexual harassment training requirements for all employers; - Requires employers to provide information concerning the illegality of sexual harassment to new employees; - (3) Increases the penalties imposed on employers for failing to comply with the requirements of posting notice regarding the illegality of sexual harassment and providing sexual harassment training; - (4) Requires that if any employer takes corrective action in response to an employee's claim of sexual harassment, such action cannot modify the complainant's conditions of employment unless the complainant agrees to the modification in writing; - (5) Expands the definition of "discriminatory practice" to include failure to comply the required sexual harassment training;
+- (1) expands the sexual harassment training requirements for all employers; - (2) requires employers to provide information concerning the illegality of sexual harassment to new employees;

-- (6) Extends the deadline for employees to file discrimination complaints of any kind (not just sexual harassment complaints); - (7) Allows the Connecticut Commission on Human Rights and Opportunities ("CHRO") to award damages and attorney's fees to successful claimants; - (8) Allows a court to award punitive damages in discrimination cases; - (9) Authorizes the CHRO to enter an employer's place of business to ensure compliance with the posting, training, and provision of the sexual harassment information mandates and to examine records relating to such compliance; and - (10) Permits the CHRO to bring a civil action in certain discrimination matters.
+- (3) increases the penalties imposed on employers for failing to comply with the requirements of posting notice regarding the illegality of sexual harassment and providing sexual harassment training; - (4) requires that if any employer takes corrective action in response to an employee's claim of sexual harassment, such action cannot modify the complainant's conditions of employment unless the complainant agrees to the modification in writing; - (5) expands the definition of "discriminatory practice" to include failure to comply with the new requirements, i.e., sexual harassment training, posting, and provision of sexual harassment information; - (6) extends the deadline for employees to file discrimination complaints of any kind (not just sexual harassment complaints); - (7) allows the CHRO to award damages and attorney's fees to successful claimants; - (8) allows a court to award punitive damages in discrimination cases; - (9) authorizes the CHRO to enter an employer's place of business to ensure compliance with the posting, training, and provision of the sexual harassment information mandates and to examine records relating to such compliance; and - (10) permits the CHRO to bring a civil action in certain discrimination matters.

-The Act took effect on October 1, 2019, except that Section 3, requiring certain actions by the CHRO, became effective July 1, 2019.
+The Act will take effect on October 1, 2019, except that Section 3, requiring certain actions by the CHRO, became effective July 1, 2019.
+As discussed below, however, employers have one year from the Act's effective date to comply with the anti-harassment training requirements.